LEGO NASA Apollo Lunar Roving Vehicle - LRV (42182)

 Best for: Adult space nerds who want a display model with a working folding gimmick

+This is a LEGO set that isn't chasing horsepower or gullwing doors for once, and I found that refreshing.
+It's the actual moon buggy, the Lunar Roving Vehicle that Boeing built with GM and Goodyear and that astronauts drove across the surface on Apollo 15, 16 and 17.
+LEGO went with LRV-3, the one Gene Cernan and Harrison Schmitt used on Apollo 17, recreated at roughly 1:8 scale in 1,913 pieces.
 The headline feature is the deployment.
 The real rover launched folded flat against the lunar module, then unpacked itself onto the surface using ropes and pulleys, and this set lets you fold the wheels in and up and swing it back out, which is a genuinely uncommon trick for a Technic model.
-You also get switchable steering: connect the front, the rear, or both for four-wheel steering, and you can watch the turning circle tighten right up.
+You also get switchable steering: connect the front, the rear, or both for four-wheel steering, and watch the turning circle tighten right up.

 The parts story